Sylhet International University

 Sylhet International University (SIU) is a private university located at Shamimabad, Bagbari, Sylhet, Bangladesh.
 It was established under The Private University Act of 1992.
 SIU is affiliated with the University Grants Commission of Bangladesh.
 The first vice-chancellor was Sadruddin Ahmed Chowdhury.
 The current vice-chancellor is.
-Prof. Dr. Md.
+Md.
 Ashraful Alam The campus is equipped with facilities that include classrooms, laboratories, a library, and computer centres.